aFuerst/tensorflow-simulations/README.md

 The plan for going about this part is:
 1. Generating the train and validation data in a text file.
 2. I will start with coding the TF model in model.py
-  - this file will do the training and debugging for the model
+    - This file will do the training and debugging for the model
 3. Integrating the model to the rest of the repo.